 To reconfigure the network settings, either click Go to settings on the lower left, or click Settings (at the top of the page) and then Network on the menu that appears.
-Refer to Network on page 50.
+For more information refer to page 51.

 To reconfigure the wireless settings, either click Go to settings, on the lower right, or click Settings (at the top of the page) and then Wireless on the menu that appears.
-Refer to Wireless on page 47.
+For more information refer to page 48.